apache/brpc/docs/en/server.md

 ### Q: Why do client-side latencies much larger than the server-side ones

 server-side worker pthreads may not be enough and requests are significantly delayed.
 Read [Server debugging](server_debugging.md) for steps on debugging server-side issues quickly.

-### Q: Program may crash and generate coredumps unexplainable after switching to brpc

-brpc server runs code in bthreads with stacksize=1MB by default, while stacksize of pthreads is 10MB.
-It's possible that programs running normally on pthreads may meet stack overflow on bthreads.

-NOTE: It does mean that coredump of programs is likely to be caused by "stack overflow" on bthreads.
-We're talking about this simply because it's easy and quick to verify this factor and exclude the possibility.

-Solution: Add following gflags to adjust the stacksize.
-For example: `--stack_size_normal=10000000 --tc_stack_normal=1`.
-The first flag sets stacksize to 10MB and the second flag sets number of stacks cached by each worker pthread (to prevent reusing from global each time)

 ### Q: Fail to open /proc/self/io